 According to this study, about fifty-five percent of babies in America sleep with unsafe bedding.

-As a new parent or caregiver, you’ve likely accumulated a mountain of snuggly blankets and adorable stuffed animals.
-It’s almost impossible to resist the urge to dress up your baby's crib with all things soft and furry!
+As a new parent or caregiver, you want to give your baby all the comforts he or she needs, but even more than that, you want to make sure your baby is always safe.
+That said, you’ve likely accumulated a mountain of snuggly blankets and adorable stuffed animals, all of which would undoubtedly make adorable additions to your nursery.
+It’s almost impossible to resist the urge to dress up your baby’s crib with all things soft and furry!
+After all, as adults, we like our beds to be as cozy as possible.

-The time will come when you can load up the crib with blankets and pillows.
-But for now, you need to be very careful.
+Don’t worry: the time will come when you can load up the crib with blankets and pillows.
+But while your baby is under a year old, you need to be very careful when it comes to bedding.

-At 12 months, healthy babies are able to maneuver fairly well in the crib and are able to re-adjust if a blanket or a stuffed animal is restricting breathing.
-Any younger, and it’s easy for a baby to roll onto a soft blanket, which can block their airway.
+While there are still some things about SIDS we don’t completely understand, we do know that a baby’s inability to rouse may be related.
+If a young baby rolls onto a soft blanket or into a fluffy stuffed animal, their airway could get blocked.
 When our bodies are presented with a lack of oxygen, our natural response is to wake up and adjust.
 If a baby is unable to rouse and adjust due to blankets or other objects in their crib, SIDS becomes a risk.

 If you’d like to learn more about the MOST important things you can actively do today to help prevent SIDS, check out this free ebook.